-Operation and maintenance of the community park may require the use of fertilizers and other chemicals for landscape and park maintenance.
+Operation and maintenance of the community park may require the use of fertilizers, herbicides, insecticides, and other chemicals for turf, landscape, and park maintenance.
 Prior to operation of the community park, the CCSD would be required to file a Hazardous Materials Business Plan with the County Environmental Health Division.
 The plan would identify the quantity and storage methods proposed by the CCSD.
-Based on implementation of this requirement, potential impacts related to hazardous materials would be less than significant.
+In addition, implementation of an Integrated Pest Management (IPM) plan would reduce the need for fertilizers and chemicals potentially affecting the public, and contaminating stormwater.
+Based on implementation of this requirementthese measures, potential impacts related to hazardous materials would be less than significant.